justfishin1999/freesy-arena-prod/README.md

 - **Estop and Astop**
   Available on the Aliance Scoreing screens when *Alternate IO is enabled on the Setting Page.
 [Enable Alternate IO (IE: Raspberry Pi)]
   More information comming.
-Alternate IO alow web enabled Microcontrolers a way to control IO through API added in Freezy Arena. https://github.com/cpapplefamily/Freezy-Estops is a project I'm working on using differnt ESP32 hardware
+Alternate IO alow web enabled Microcontrolers a way to control IO through API added in Freezy Arena. https://github.com/cpapplefamily/Freezy-Estops is a project I'm working on using differnt ESP32 hardwaret

 - **4-8 Team Double Eliminations**
   Supports smaller-scale tournaments with a double-elimination format, accommodating 4 to 8 teams.